jenschlot/IBM-Bluemix-DevOps-Documentation/help/home/bluemix.md

  This lab demonstrates how easy it is to develop a Node.js application using IBM DevOps Services and deploy that application to IBM Bluemix.

 ## <Video> [Introducing IBM DevOps Services and how it integrated with BlueMix](https://www.youtube.com/watch?v=b2mM_Wwp_4c)
-athan Vega talks to Dan Berg about IBM DevOps Services and how it integrates with IBM Bluemix.
+Nathan Vega talks to Dan Berg about IBM DevOps Services and how it integrates with IBM Bluemix.